 - Visitors are allowed in the service reception area only.
 Visitors are not allowed in the classrooms, student lounge, or clinic classroom area. - Only emergency calls are permitted on the business phone.
-Please keep your calls to three (3) minutes or less. - Cell phones are permitted in assigned areas of the school. - Future Professionals may not visit with another Future Professional who is servicing a service guest. - Future Professionals may not gather around the service desk, service reception area, or offices. - 6 Food, drinks, and water bottles are allowed only in the lunchroom. - The school is a smoke-free campus. - Stealing or taking school property or another's personal property is unacceptable and grounds for termination. - School administration has the right to access and inspect a Future Professionals locker at any time, refer to the locker policy.
+Students may use the student phones for a limited time.
+Please keep your calls to three (3) minutes or less. - 3 Cell phones are permitted in assigned areas of the school. - Future Professionals may not visit with another Future Professional who is servicing a service guest. - Future Professionals may not gather around the service desk, service reception area, or offices. - 6 Food, drinks, and water bottles are allowed only in the lunchroom. - The school is a smoke-free campus. - Stealing or taking school property or another's personal property is unacceptable and grounds for termination. - School administration has the right to access and inspect a Future Professionals locker at any time, refer to the locker policy.